3 key takeaways

 [Company Name]

-How to write a letter of recommendation for a teacher
+Letter of recommendation template for teacher

 Writing for someone you know a bit more personally?
 Perhaps it’s a teacher, a coworker, a mentor, or someone you volunteered with?
 Here’s a letter of recommendation template.